jeyabalajis/aws-certified-sa-pro-notes/docs/network/vpc.md

 ### Gateway Endpoint
 1. Works only for S3 and DynamoDB
-2. Gateway is defined at VPC Level and must update route table entries
+2. Gateway is defined at VPC Level and must update route table entries with prefix list.
+3. A Prefix List is a collection of CIDR blocks that can be used to configure VPC security groups, VPC route tables, and AWS Transit Gateway route tables and can be shared with other AWS accounts using Resource Access Manager (RAM).
-3. Gateway endpoint **cannot** be extended out of a VPC (VPN, DX, TGW, peering)
+4. Gateway endpoint **cannot** be extended out of a VPC (VPN, DX, TGW, peering)
+5. Gateway endpoint employs routing and requires prefix lists in the route table to redirect traffic.

 ## Transit Gateway
 - Works with Direct Connect Gateway, VPN connections